martasframos/Data-Projects/README.md

 **Weaker Correlation:** Conversely, sepal width has a weaker correlation with other features, suggesting it may not be as influential in determining the species as the other measurements.

 Understanding these correlations is vital as it informs our grasp of how features are interrelated, which can influence the choice of algorithms and models for prediction tasks.
-Features that are highly correlated may not provide additional information if included together in modeling, potentially leading to multicollinearity issues.
+Features that are highly correlated may not provide additional information if included together in modelling, potentially leading to multicollinearity issues.
 This knowledge can guide feature selection, helping to build more efficient and interpretable models.

 ##### 2.1.3.
 Violin Plot
 The violin plot presents the distribution of petal lengths across species.
 It combines aspects of a box plot with a density plot, allowing us to see not only the summary statistics but also the distribution shape.